voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 The version of hiera-eyaml to install.
-Accepts 'installed', 'latest', '2.0.7', etc Default: undef
+Accepts 'installed', 'latest', '2.0.7', etc

 Default value: `undef`